Oregon hospital pursues ‘war on melanoma’

 PORTLAND, Ore.
-(AP) — Oregon Health & Science University has declared a ‘war on melanoma’ and is recruiting unusual foot soldiers for the job — hair dressers, makeup artists, masseurs, nail technicians and tattoo artists.
+(AP) — Oregon Health & Science University has declared a ‘war on melanoma’ and is recruiting unusual foot soldiers for the job: hair dressers, makeup artists, masseurs, nail technicians and tattoo artists.

 Oregon has one of the worst rates of skin cancer in the nation so the idea is to educate professionals whose jobs involve looking at skin to the warning signs of melanoma.

-OPB reports that OHSU is having a fair this weekend to raise awareness and add more skin-care volunteers to their program.
+To bolster its efforts, OHSU and the Knight Cancer Institute are having a skincare festival this weekend to raise awareness and add more skin-care volunteers to their program, Oregon Public Broadcasting reports.

-Sancy Leachman, chair of the dermatology department at OHSU, has 8,000 Oregonians to a skin care registry.
+“If we can teach people about what to look for with melanoma . (and) anything that is a melanoma gets taken off early, we’ve beat the problem I think,” said Sancy Leachman, chair of the dermatology department at OHSU.

 Most Read Nation & World Stories